KevinKalt0/examan_tdd/README.md

 # N-Queens Problem - Advanced Chess Configurations Exam

+to compile the code :
+  node src/index.js

+to compile tests :
+  npx jest

 ## Part 1: Classic N-Queens Problem

 The N-Queens puzzle requires placing N queens on an N×N chessboard so that no two queens can attack each other.
 A queen can attack pieces on the same row, column, or diagonal.